ronnieholm/FSharp-onion-architecture-sample/README.md

 *Got a comment or a question?
 Don't hesitate to drop me an email or open an issue.*

 This sample focuses on applying functional constructs over cluing together libraries and frameworks.
-It substitutes the .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, Respawn, and a migration tool for simpler constructs.
+It substitutes .NET dependency injection container, FluentValidation, MediatR, Entity Framework, Moq, Respawn, and a migration tool for custom constructs.

-It's an example of imperative shell, functional core.
+It's imperative shell, functional core illustrated.
 Specifically, `Program.fs` and `Infrastructure.fs` make up the shell while `Application.fs` and `Domain.fs` make up the core.